2023 Most Popular Writing Studies Bachelor's Degree Schools in Rhode Island

 You’ll be in good company if you decide to attend Salve Regina University.
 It ranked #5 on our 2023 Most Popular Writing Studies Bachelor’s Degree Schools in Rhode Island list.
 Located in the large suburb of Newport, Salve Regina is a private not-for-profit school with a small student population.

-Rhode Island College did quite well in this year’s ranking of the most popular places for writing studies students to get a bachelor’s degree.
-It came in at #6 on the list.
-RIC is a moderately-sized public school located in the suburb of Providence.
+Rhode Island College landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree writing studies programs.
+RIC is a medium-sized public school located in the suburb of Providence.

 While working on their Bachelor's Degree, writing majors at RIC accumulate an average of around $23,755 in student debt.